 Feature team adoptions:

 Your organisation wants to move towards feature teams coming from component or functional teams.
-In large organisations the amount of variations in team abilities and software components might be overwhelming.
+In large organisations, the number of variations in team abilities and software components might be overwhelming.
 Drawing maps will visualise how you can group your components into features, thus revealing the learning effort required by the teams and the impact the transition will have on your organisation.

 Preparing LeSS Huge adoptions: